 Ontology visualization is not a new topic and a number of approaches have become available in recent years, with some being already well-established, particularly in the field of ontology modeling.
 In other areas of ontology engineering, such as ontology alignment and debugging, although several tools have been developed, few provide a graphical user interface, not to mention navigational aids or comprehensive visualization and interaction techniques.

 In the presence of a huge network of interconnected resources, one of the challenges faced by the Linked Data community is the visualization of multidimensional datasets to provide for efficient overview, exploration and querying tasks, to mention just a few.
 With the focus shifting from a Web of Documents to a Web of Data, changes in the interaction paradigms are in demand as well.
 Novel approaches also need to take into consideration the technological challenges and opportunities given by new interaction contexts, ranging from mobile, touch, and gesture interaction to visualizations on large displays, and encompassing highly responsive web applications.

 There is no one-size-fits-all solution but different use cases demand different visualization and interaction techniques.
 Ultimately, providing better user interfaces, visual representations and interaction techniques will foster user engagement and likely lead to higher quality results in different applications employing ontologies and proliferate the consumption of Linked Data.

 Topics, subjects, and contexts of interest include (but are not limited to):

 Paper submission and reviewing for this workshop will be electronic via EasyChair.
-The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before July 21, 2017.
-Paper abstracts are due by July 14, 2017.
+The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before July 27, 2017 (extended).
 All deadlines are midnight Hawaii time.

 The following types of contributions are welcome.
 The recommended page length is given in brackets.
 There is no strict page limit but the length of a paper should be commensurate with its contribution.